AlexsanderHamir/AlexsanderHamir/README.md

 # 👋 Hi, I'm Alexsander!
-From January 2022 to February 2025, I taught myself computer science from scratch.
+From January 2022 to February 2025, I taught myself computer science.
 Along the way, I became deeply interested in building software that’s efficient and lightweight.
-That passion came from a growing frustration — modern software keeps getting bloated for no good reason.
+That interest came from a growing frustration — modern software keeps getting bloated for no good reason.
 Despite constant improvements in hardware, software quality seems to be going in the opposite direction.

 That’s why I chose to learn the following:
 - **Knowledge Domains:** Databases, Distributed Systems